Witch-hue/Sea-Of-Honor/README.md

-Sea Of Honor Guide Patch 90.2
+# Sea Of Honor Dungon Guide Patch 88
 WARNING: This is still a work in progress, the guide is currently useable- but there will be proxy errors.

 ======